Underfloor Heating Systems

-Underfloor heating works by placing circuits of plastic pipe on a bed of insulation and covering them with a sand-cement (screed) mixture between 63 and 73mm thick.
+Underfloor heating works by placing circuits of plastic pipe on a bed of insulation and covering them with a sand-cement or liquid (screed) mixture between 50 and 75mm thick.
 Warm water is then circulated through these pipes, which heats the screed acting as a heat store.
-The heat is then released slowly from the screed, which once heated can maintain its temperature for up to 6 hours, and heats the room evenly creating the perfect comfort zone where the upper part of the room is slightly cooler than the lower.
+The heat is then released slowly from the screed, which once heated can maintain its temperature for hours, and heats the room evenly creating the perfect comfort zone where the upper part of the room is slightly cooler than the lower.

 Some people express concern as to the reaction time of underfloor heating systems.
 In a properly designed system, this slow start up refers only to the initial heating of the screed, which would take about 3-4 hours to reach temperature.
 Once temperature is reached the screed temperature should be ‘topped up’ when the temperature drops.
 A heatpump or boiler would do this automatically.
 The screed should not be allowed to cool fully unless the system is being shut down

 - Invisible – the system is hidden beneath the floor allowing flexibility in interior design

 - Safe – no sharp edges from radiators, no hot pipes

 - Comfort – warm dry floors produce even, comfortable heat throughout every room